IndieBase

 If your team has saved venues set up, a Venue dropdown will appear.
 Select the venue from the list.
 This links the event to that venue's record — which can include pre-defined location points useful when logging jobs on the day.

 When a venue is selected, the manual location fields are hidden.
-You don't need to enter a location separately.

 Venues are managed by team administrators under Team Settings > Venues.
 If the venue you need isn't in the list, ask your team admin to add it, or use manual location entry below.